verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 `fpa.pdf` - Fig. 2 (c) (Neural ODE FPA)

-All results are generated into /results/logs/ directory and can be accessed once the `Reproducible Run` is finished, in the right column of the capsule.
+For every CodeOcean run, all results are generated into /results/logs/ directory and can be accessed once the `Reproducible Run` is finished, in the right column of the capsule under the __logs__ tab.

 For more information about the results, please see: https://github.com/verivital/nnv/edit/master/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md#understanding-the-results .

 ### Option 2: Manual / Standalone Installation

 This setup is if you want to delve more into NNV without relying on CodeOcean, but requires a Matlab installation and license.
-For the first three steps, more details are available here:
+For the first steps (installation and setup), more details are available here:

 https://github.com/verivital/nnv#installation